-Even without a summit to the peak, the altitude of the Mount Kailash trek alone is enough to push even the most seasoned trekkers on this adventure through the Tibetan Plateau.
-No other trip in China will challenge the mind, body and spirit quite like the Mount Kailash trek.
+Even without a summit to the peak, the altitude of the Mount Kailash trek alone is enough to challenge even the most seasoned trekkers on this adventure through the Tibetan Plateau.
+No other trip in China will push the mind, body and spirit quite like a Mount Kailash trek.

 |Trek difficulty:||Intermediate – challenging.
 The jagged path has many potholes and trekkers need to have some level of fitness for the extremely high altitude.|